-3 Intermediate Japanese I (5) UC:CSU
+3 Intermediate Japanese I (5) UC:CSU Lecture 5 hours.

 Prerequisite: Japanese 2.

-Normally offered in the Fall semester only

-Continues the study of grammar and vocabulary building for conversational fluency and written composition.
+Normally offered in the Fall semester only Continues the study of grammar and vocabulary building for conversational fluency and written composition.
 Begins the study of short narrative writings.